ericgj/model-undoable/Readme.md

   - `redoAll` redoes all undone changes from the last save to the most current.

+## Motivation

+Mainly I wrote it for `undoAll` for reverting all changes made in a reactive view.
+Obviously most browsers give you individual undo/redo.

 ## Todo

 You should also be able to use this library with any object that emits